ryandeussing/jimhopper/_the-brain/cycles.md

 #### “Late one evening I sat meditating alone in my room.
 My attention moved deeper and deeper into longing, until I felt as if I might explode with its heartbreaking urgency.
 Yet at the same time I knew that was exactly what I wanted – *I wanted to die into longing, into communion, into love itself*.
 At that moment I could finally let my longing be all that it was.
 I even invited it…” (Brach, 2003, pp.153-154).

-Similarly, in a recent interview, the widely respected Buddhist teacher, author, and peace activist Thich Nhat Hanh recalled this formative experience when he was seven or eight years old:
+Similarly, in an interview, the widely respected Buddhist teacher, author, and peace activist Thich Nhat Hanh recalled this formative experience when he was seven or eight years old:

 #### “One day I saw a picture of the Buddha… [H]e was sitting on the grass very peaceful, smiling, and I was impressed.
 Around me people were not like that, so I had the desire to be someone like him.
 And I nourished that kind of desire until the age of 16, when I had the permission from my parents to go and ordain as a Buddhist monk….
 We call it the beginner’s mind: *The deep intention, the deepest desire that one person may have*.
 And I can say that since that time, until this day, this beginner’s mind is still alive in me” (interview with Oprah Winfrey, 2012, emphasis in spoken words).